SectionX/magenda-store/README.md

 # Tips and Tricks:

 **Upload fonts to Shopify:**

     There is a lot of outdated information about how to do it.
-    Assuming you are using the Dawn theme, the steps are as follows:
+    The process should be similar for any theme.

     1) Download your font.
 You can use ttf, woff, woff2.
 Probably more but I've tried it with those formats.